-- Because bonus depreciation isn't limited to taxable income, the deduction can contribute to or create a net operating loss (NOL). - If your business intends to elect Section 179 expensing and bonus depreciation for only some of its asset acquisitions and regular depreciation for others, consider using the Section 179 election for the assets with the longest lives.
+- Because bonus depreciation isn't limited to taxable income, the deduction can contribute to or create a net operating loss (NOL).
+However, post-2017 NOLs for corporate and other taxpayers are no longer subject to carryback but rather carryforward.
+Additionally, there is an 80% limitation applicable to losses arising in tax years beginning after December 31, 2017. - If your business intends to elect Section 179 expensing and bonus depreciation for only some of its asset acquisitions and regular depreciation for others, consider using the Section 179 election for the assets with the longest lives.